jonathanw82/Can_Share/README.md

 ### Deployment:
-To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy this page to Heroku from its GitHub repository, the following steps were taken:

 Log into GitHub.
-From the list of repositories on the screen, select mtfavoritetune.
+From the list of repositories on the screen, select Can_.
 From the menu items near the top of the page, select Settings.
 Scroll down to the GitHub Pages section.
 Under Source click the drop-down menu labelled None and select Master Branch